 Hidden Bits of Our Maritime History

 Sometimes, to see the bigger picture, you have to look closely at the details.
 While the original Seatack Life-Saving Station was built in 1878, it was replaced in 1903 by the building that still stands today.
-The Old Coast Guard Station, directly off the boardwalk at the Resort Beach, stands to remind us of the immense efforts made by the surfmen who patrolled our beaches in the early days of the U.S. Life-Saving Service and the U.S. Coast Guard.
+Virginia Beach Surf and Rescue Museum, directly off the boardwalk at the Resort Beach, stands to remind us of the immense efforts made by the surfmen who patrolled our beaches in the early days of the U.S. Life-Saving Service and the U.S. Coast Guard.
 The relics housed inside the historic building offer a glimpse back in time at these men’s daily lives.
 While each item on display tells a different story in time, together they portray the depth and uniqueness of Virginia’s maritime heritage.
 These are some of our favorite finds at the museum for the stories they tell and the picture they collectively paint.
 See how many you can find!